JeffCohen/workbook/books/kiei925/appendix/assignments/7-imdb.md

 **Important Rules:**

 1. Movies can be associated with directors.
-1. If a movie is associated to a director, the movie's details page should include the director's name and their filmography (links to all other movies by the same director)
+2. If a movie is associated to a director, the movie's details page should include the director's name and their filmography (links to all other movies by the same director)
-1. The director details page should display the director's name and entire filmography (links to all movies by that director).
+3. The director details page should display the director's name and their entire filmography (i.e. display links to all movies by that director).
-1. If a director is removed from the database, any movies that had been associated to that director should have their `director_id` value set to `nil`.
+4. If a director is removed from the database, any movies that had been associated to that director should have their `director_id` value set to `nil`.